jaysobel/dbt-snowflake-queries/README.md

 * `stg_snowflake_tables` (includes views)
 * `stg_snowflake_table_columns`

-## Steps to Use
+## Setup Steps

 1. In all models, uncomment and complete `database` and `schema` name filter lists (or delete them).
-It assumed that not all databases and schemas in your instance are of-interest.
+It is assumed that not all databases and schemas in your instance are of-interest (ex: development DBs or schemas).
+Queries and their table granular, or column granular references can produce a large dataset.
+Limiting the rows is a good idea.
-2. In `stg_snowflake_queries` fill-in the definition of `is_tooling_user` (tools can add noise to usage).
-Or add your own fields!
+2. In `stg_snowflake_queries` fill-in the definition of `is_tooling_user`, or substitute your own means of filtering out noisey automated queries.

 ## Column-level Lineage